From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Post-training Pipeline for LLM-based Vulnerability Detection

 \textbf{Difficulty-aware Data Scheduling.} Traditional random sampling often introduces high variance in batch difficulty and creates imbalances between vulnerable and patched samples, potentially destabilizing RL training.
-To address this, we propose two difficulty-aware data scheduling strategies: \begin{itemize}[leftmargin=10pt] \item \textit{Curriculum Learning} ($\mathcal{D}_{\text{CL}}$): We sort the queries by pairwise pass@1 in descending order to create $\mathcal{D}_{\text{CL}}$.
-This ensures a gradual increase in difficulty across training batches, allowing the model to learn simple vulnerability patterns before tackling more complex samples. \item \textit{Pairwise Scheduling} ($\mathcal{D}_{\text{pair}}$): Building on $\mathcal{D}_{\text{CL}}$, we further ensure that a vulnerable sample and its patched version are always included in the same training batch while maintaining the gradual progression of difficulty. \end{itemize}
+To address this, we propose two difficulty-aware data scheduling strategies: \begin{itemize}[leftmargin=10pt] \item \textit{Curriculum Learning}: We sort the VD queries by Pairwise Pass@1 in descending order to construct $\mathcal{D}_{\text{CL}}$.
+This ensures a gradual increase in difficulty across batches, allowing the model to learn simple vulnerability patterns before tackling complex samples. \item \textit{Pairwise Scheduling}: Building on $\mathcal{D}_{\text{CL}}$, we further construct $\mathcal{D}_{\text{pair}}$, ensuring that a vulnerable sample and its patched version are always included in the same training batch while maintaining the gradual progression of difficulty across batches. \end{itemize}